 I notice that only one (area) measurement is given on the flag.

-I notice that the areas of the three other red rectangles and three of the white rectangles are the same as the given area.
+I notice that the areas of three other red stripes and three of the white stripes are the same as the given area.

 I notice that the given area looks to be a little greater than half of the area of each longer red or white stripe.